 The Veeam Platform is software-defined, which enables it to be storage agnostic.
 This means that the Veeam Platform works for any hardware, storage or cloud.
 There is even more flexibility in your level of management too.
 You can choose to self-manage your backups and DR, offload some workloads to a Veeam partner or have a fully managed service, it’s up to you!
 Whether you’re looking to free up resources, reduce your operational burden in performing backups in house, or just need some expertise for a specific function, Veeam partners have you covered.
 To learn more, visit our Veeam-powered BaaS and DRaaS page.

-We’ll be discussing these ideas and more on our livestream on Dec.
-13 and throughout this blog series:
+We discussed these ideas and more on our Dec.
+13th, 2022 livestream and throughout this blog series:

 - Announcing the Cloud Protection Trends Report for 2023